Day 6 – Sunday 4th June

-After breakfast at a leisurely 8:30 in the morning we headed off to the village of Crépon, where we had been told of a ceremony dedicated to the Green Howards, one of the Battalions that some of The Men in the Shed were members of.
+After breakfast at a leisurely 8:30 in the morning we headed off to the village of Crépon.
+To attend a ceremony dedicated to the Green Howards, one of the Battalions that some of The Men in the Shed were from.

-We had been told that it would be at 10 o’clock in fact it was two hours later, so we put the additional time to good use in working out the route taken by Elledge, Sheppard, Willen and Gillespie
+We were that it would be at 10 o’clock.
+In fact it was to start two hours later than that.
+So we put the additional time to good use.
+By returning to the question of the route taken by Elledge, Sheppard, Willen and Gillespie.

-We believe that we have identified one key Passage in Elledge’s manuscript which refers to the town of Villers-Bocage.
-There is a very descriptive process that he goes through which matches exactly the lie of the land.
-We couldn’t work out where they went from this point, however and that was partly because of the arrival of the various veterans who we wanted to meet!
+We believe that we have identified one key Passage in Elledge’s manuscript as referring to the town of Villers-Bocage.
+There is a very descriptive passage which matches exactly the lie of the land there.
+However we did not have time to work out where they went from this point before the arrival of the various veterans who we wanted to meet!

-There was a very nice ceremony and afterwards, a number of the veterans were awarded a local medallion.
-Then it was round to the Salles de Fettes for some drinks and some very light snacks where we had the opportunity to speak briefly to Colonel Mantell who is the chairman of the Old Comrades Association for the Green Howards we also had the opportunity of speaking to some veterans, one whom actually landed on D-Day and another who had come in on one of the waves of the Airborne reinforcement units
+It was a very nice ceremony and afterwards, a number of the veterans were awarded a local medallion.
+Then it was round to the Salles de Fettes for some drinks and some very light snacks.
+There we had the opportunity to speak briefly to Colonel Mantell who is the chairman of the Old Comrades Association for the Green Howards.
+We also had the opportunity of speaking to some of the veterans.
+One of whom had actually landed on D-Day and another who had come in on one of the waves of the Airborne reinforcement units.

 A missing brewery

 From Crépon, we went to try to find a brewery that Glyn had seen information on.
 Unfortunately this does not appear to be in existence.
 Or if it is, the signage is not clear as they would have one believe from their website.

 We then went to the Tilly book fair, organised each year by Stéphane Jacquet.
 Whilst there we met veteran Albert Figg who was selling his autobiography – an excellent read.
 He published it last year in Engish, and this year a version in French had been published.